 6. Learn Some Things At The National History Museum

-The National History Museum is the largest museum in Albania, where more than 4,750 works and artifacts from the Paleolithic and communist periods are kept.
+Opened to the public in 1981, the Albanian National Historical Museum is the largest museum in Albania, housing over 4,750 works and artifacts from various historical periods, including the Paleolithic era and the communist era.

 7. Spend Time In The Last Indie Library Of Tirana